Fatemeh-Esmaeili/campaign-performance-modeling/README.md

 # Campaign Performance Modelling

-A data-driven project exploring how to evaluate and optimize the performance of a marketing campaign using uplift analysis, A/B testing, and customer segmentation.
-This end-to-end workflow simulates a real-world business case faced by marketing teams at banks.
+A data-driven project simulating how marketing teams in banks or large enterprises evaluate and optimize campaign effectiveness using **uplift analysis**, **A/B testing**, and **customer segmentation**.

 ---

 ## Project Overview

-This project simulates the launch of a marketing campaign and applies statistical and machine learning techniques to analyze its impact on customer behavior.
+This end-to-end workflow simulates a marketing campaign launch, applies statistical and machine learning techniques, and provides insight into customer response behavior.

 ### Objectives:
-- Evaluate the **effectiveness of a marketing campaign** using A/B testing and uplift modeling.
+- Evaluate the **true impact** of a marketing campaign using A/B testing and **uplift modeling*
-- Identify **customer segments** that respond differently to campaigns.
+- Segment customers based on their **response patterns and predicted uplift scores**
+- Recommend **data-driven targeting strategies** to optimize campaign ROI

+## Key Insights & Takeaways

+- Customers in **Segment A** showed significantly higher uplift, suggesting a strong positive response to the campaign
+- Uplift modeling revealed that **only --- of customers** benefit from targeting — enabling smarter campaign focus
+- Random targeting would waste budget? on the **do-not-disturb** or **negative uplift** groups
+- Visualizations (uplift curves, response distributions) highlight the performance difference between treatment and control groups

 ---